heenajhalani18/kibana-dashboard-project/README.md

-# kibana-dashboard-project
-This project contains interactive dashboards built using Elasticsearch and Kibana on real-world datasets including Students Performance and IPL cricket data.
-The dashboards provide insights through visualizations such as bar charts, pie charts, line charts, heat maps, and filters.
+This repository demonstrates data analysis and visualization using Elasticsearch and Kibana.
+Two datasets have been used: Students Performance dataset and IPL dataset.
+The project focuses on creating meaningful dashboards to analyze patterns, trends, and relationships in the data.
+Each dataset includes the original CSV file, exported Kibana dashboards, and documentation.